Proud Boys sedition trial to open 2 years after Jan. 6 riot

 Richer reported from Boston.

-For full coverage of the Capitol riot, go to https://www.apnews.com/capitol-siege
+For full AP coverage of the Capitol riot, go to https://www.apnews.com/capitol-siege.